SchoolOfCode/w9_backend-project-team-sourcery/README.md

 3. Create heroku database (or use existing) DONE
 4. Create .env file with database credentials -gitignore the .env file DONE
-5. Edit pool for connecting with our database
-   -type out the pool (inc SSL authorisation)
+5. Edit pool for connecting with our database (done) -type out the pool (inc SSL authorisation)
-   - edit the - Test it connects
+   - edit the - Test it connects (done)
-     -export the pool.query
+     -export the pool.query (done)
-6. Edit script for creating a table
+6. Edit script for creating a table (done)
+7. Create several scripts for table
-7. Create a script for populating the table
+   - for populating the table (done)
-   -create a populate_table.js with approprite SQL DONE -add a script to package.json DONE
+   - for droping
+   - for resetting table

 ---

-- Must use a REST API server with routes to manage requests and serve responses:

-8. Set up foods.js file where our routers will go:
-   -create a foods.js file inside the routes folder -import express into the file DONE
-   -grab router from express.Router() DONE
-9. Set up individual routers inside the foods.js:
+_Setup Models and Routes folders and files_

+- go through app.js and ensure we understand what is inside the file
+- setup port in .env file and add to app.js

+- configure models folder

+  - setup and export async functions that will query the database
-   -define a router.get function for gdisplaying the whole table to the user.
-It will: - import query, express - selects all rows from the foods table (USING sql) - sends the results as a .json
+  - define a getTable function that selects all rows from the resources (USING sql) - sends the results as a .json

-   -one for post requests
-   -one for put requests
-   -one for delete requests
-10. put something in app.js that routes requests to the food.js file in the routes folder:
-    -export the router from foods.js
-    -import it into app.js inside app.use
+- configure routes folder

+  - setup resources.js with post and get functions inside
+  - import getTable and addToTable functions from models folder
+  - makes sure routes are RESTful and include v1 in route
-- Must use the models pattern to allow easy interaction with the database
+  - create router.get function for displaying the whole table to the frontend.

-11. Modularise the routers/requests.
+  - create router.post

-12. Testing - Jest/ Supertest
+  _Testing - Jest/ Supertest_